openfaas-incubator/node10-express-template/README.md

-OpenFaaS Node.js 8 and Express.js template
+OpenFaaS Node.js 10 (LTS) and Express.js template
 =============================================

 This template provides additional context and control over the HTTP response from your function.